 - Configuration management

 Elastic is responsible for:

 - Logging via Elastic ELK stack (Elasticsearch, Logstash, Kibana)

 An overview of certification of Alumio’s (privated) hosted solution:

-Alumio’s Security Management System (ISMS)
+The Alumio Information Security Management System (ISMS)

 There are various policies in place to guarantee the above.
 The following policies are described in detail in our internal company Wiki, to which everyone, depending on their function and/or role, must adhere: